 MSM supplements may help improve post-workout pain and tissue stress.
 Some small studies suggest that it could be helpful for this, including:

-- A study on 24 exercise-trained men, which found that those who took 3 g of MSM daily for 14 days had less pain and discomfort after exercise than those taking a placebo.
+- A study on 24 exercise-trained males found that those who took 3 g of MSM daily for 14 days had less pain and discomfort after exercise than those taking a placebo.

-It is important to note that all of these studies were small, and did not look at a large group of participants.
+It is important to note that none of the studies looked at a large group of participants.

-In a double-blind study, people who took a daily dose of 3 g of MSM had reductions of more than 50 percent in their allergy symptoms.
+In a double-blind study, people who took a daily dose of 3 g of MSM had reductions of more than 50% in their allergy symptoms.

-People may also use MSM topically, meaning by applying it to the skin.
+People may also use MSM topically by applying it to the skin.
 Some people believe that the anti-inflammatory power of MSM can help specific skin conditions when applied as a cream.

 Taking more MSM than directed does not appear to provide better results.
-In the allergy study this article referenced previously, people taking 12 g of MSM had less allergy relief than those taking 3 g.
+In the 2018 allergy study, people taking 12 g of MSM had less allergy relief than those taking 3 g.

 People may also apply a cream that contains MSM to the skin.
 They should look for a product that specifies how much MSM it contains and how often to apply it.